kbehouse/humix-gripper-module/README.md

 npm start
 ```

-* Open Humix in PC
+* Open Humix in MAC or PC
 http://localhost:3000